Philosophy of teaching

 The class - content and skill goals

 In this course, students will examine the intersection of the United States and the world in the 20th and 21st centuries to grasp Faulkner's contention that, "The past is never dead.
 It's not even past."
 Units include U.S. foreign policy, the Roaring Twenties, Great Depression, World Wars I and II, the Holocaust, Cold War and Fifties, Vietnam, Civil Rights, with associated study covering Veterans Day and current events.
 They will analyze trends and significant themes in U.S. history, economics, civics, geography, and culture while building a sense of empathy and engaging critical thinking with lessons from Facing History and Ourselves, History Alive, Discovery Education, and Upfront magazines.
-The course is aligned with Language Arts, so while students read novels such as Night, To Kill a Mockingbird, and Warriors Don't Cry we simultaneously explore the history of those eras.
+The course is aligned with Language Arts, so while students read novels such as Animal Farm, Night, To Kill a Mockingbird, and Warriors Don't Cry we simultaneously explore the history of those eras.
 Students will write two major essays--an argument in first semester and informative piece in second--and sharpen their debate skills with prompts in a variety of areas.
 In support of our Holocaust unit, we annually visit the Illinois Holocaust Museum and Education Center and have integrated the concept of their founding principle ("Remember the Past, Transform the Future") into our classroom culture.
-Students will develop questions to inform self-directed study and hone inquiry skills using Stanford's "Read Like a Historian" curriculum.
+Students will develop questions to inform self-directed study and hone their inquiry skills to become critical consumers of information using Stanford's "Read Like a Historian" curriculum.
 Creativity, rigor, and student voice are emphasized throughout the course as we pursue the District's mission to "engage, inspire, and empower each student to excel and contribute to improving the world."